-As Principal Investigator, Dr. Lee conducts her innovative research with her team at Los Angeles Biomedical Research Institute (LA BioMed) at Harbor-UCLA Medical Center in Torrance, CA. Together with scientists and physicians both in the community and around the world, her research team focuses on various aspects of how the immune system works to fight cancer and infections.
+As Director of the Cancer and Immunotherapeutics Institute, Dr. Lee conducts her innovative research with her team at the Lundquist Institute at Harbor-UCLA Medical Center in Torrance, CA. Together with scientists and physicians both in the community and around the world, her research team focuses on various aspects of how the immune system works to fight cancer and infections.

 Goals and Focus

 According to the National Cancer Institute an estimated 1,638,910 men and women (848,170 men and 790,740 women) will be diagnosed with cancer and 577,190 men and women will die of cancer of all sites.
-The on-going research aims to help address how the immune system fights cancers to find new or improved treatments in an effort to lower these figures.
+The on-going research aims to help address how microbes interact with the immune system to affect how it fights cancers to find new or improved treatments in an effort to lower these figures.

 For decades it has been observed that tumors have found ways to hide from the immune system.
-We our utilizing current immune methodologies to identify what factors are made by the cancer to prevent successful immunity, thus providing another target to shoot in the war against cancer.
-We are also studying whether mechanisms in which the immune system attacks itself (such as the autoimmune disease vitiligo, a condition that causes depigmentation of skin) can be harnessed to fight cancer.
+We our utilizing current immune methodologies to identify what factors are made by the cancer to prevent successful immunity, thus providing another target in the war against cancer.
+We are also studying whether mechanisms in which the immune system attacks itself or creates so much inflammation that it causes tissue destruction in the form of skin rashes, ulcers, boils, and other conditions, which might be harnessed to fight cancer.

-Thank you for your interest in our efforts to meet the needs of the County of Los Angeles through our work for the underserved at Harbor-UCLA Medical Center and our research at Los Angeles Biomedical Research Institute (LA BioMed) on the Harbor campus.
+Thank you for your interest in our efforts to meet the needs of the County of Los Angeles through our work for the underserved at Harbor-UCLA Medical Center and our research at the Lundquist on the Harbor campus.

 The mission of Harbor-UCLA Medical Center is to provide high quality, cost-effective, patient-centered care through leadership in medical practice, education, and research.

-Having moved my research program to LA BioMed in late 2016, we are continuing our prior research efforts to improve patient outcomes through our melanoma research, identify new uses for previously understudied bacteria associated with breast cancer, and investigating how microbes in colon cancer tissue interact with the human immune system to aid (or impair) the body’s ability to fight cancer.
+Having moved our research program to the Lundquist in late 2016, we are continuing our prior research efforts to improve patient outcomes through our melanoma research, identify new uses for previously understudied bacteria associated with breast cancer, and investigating how microbes interact with the immune system to aid (or impair) the body’s ability to fight cancer.